I may earn money or products from the companies mentioned in this post. Please click my Disclosure Policy to learn more

 The price is comparable to ready-made curtains like these from Amazon.

-I was able to pick up this 6×9 drop cloth from Lowes for $11.48 and if you use your Lowes credit card you get an extra 5% off!
-SO for a pair of curtains, it will cost you roughly $22, not such a bad deal in my opinion.
+I picked up a 6×9 dropcloth from Lowes for $11.48, and if you use your Lowes credit card, you get an extra 5% off!
+So, for a pair of curtains, it will cost you roughly $22, which is not such a bad deal, in my opinion.

 Fourthly, they are such an easy DIY